 Guitar Lessons in Columbia, Maryland and the Columbia Guitar Studio have been synonymous since 1985.
 David Reynolds has directed players to participate in degree programs throughout the country and if there is a rock band in Howard County then one of the members has probably taken guitar lessons at the Columbia Guitar Studio.
+Students as close as Ellicott City, Laurel, Silver Spring and Baltimore enjoy lessons at the studio.

 Excellence in Guitar Instruction Redefined